 Setting or converting a task to a milestone is quite convenient especially in Edraw Project.
 Just watch the video and follow the following quick steps:

 1. Open the Gantt chart software and it will show as below:

 2. Click to select a task which you want to set as a Milestone.

 3. Do one of the following:

 - Click the Milestone button on the Home tab.

 - Go to the Right Side Panel and check Milestone in the Information section of the task panel.

-3. Check out the diamond milestone icon that shows up in your Gantt Chart View.
+4. A diamond milestone icon will shows up in your Gantt Chart View.